 8. Check-Out

 Just as you want to see where students are at when they come into you room, it is also helpful to understand how they are when they leave you room.
-You can use a simple exit ticket for students to tell how they feel about their day.
+You can use a simple exit ticket for students to tell what they think about their day.
 This may be a good time to use a the rose-thorn-bud structure.

 9. Self Care Check-In